My Dear Kuttichathan: Plot

-The character "Kuttichathan" is formed on the basis of the specialties of a deity popularly known as "Chathan" who is being worshiped mainly in the south Indian state, Kerala.
+The character "Kuttichathan" is formed based on the specialties of a deity goblin popularly known as "Chathan" who is worshiped mainly in the south Indian state of Kerala.
 There are cruel magicians everywhere in the world.
-One of them is Karimbhootham (black magician), who enslaved an invisible spirit with his magic spells, whom he calls "Kuttichathan" ("Little Ghost" in English and "Chhota Chetan" in Hindi).
+One of them is Karimbhootham (black magician), who enslaved an invisible spirit with his magic spells, whom he calls "Kuttichathan" ("Little Goblin" in English and "Chhota Chetan" in Hindi).
 Two boys and a girl befriend Kuttichathan by accident and release him from the grip of the magician.

-On the way Kuttichathan meets Ashish, a member of the police, who is after Karimbhootham.
+On the way, Kuttichathan meets Ashish, a member of the police, who is after Karimbhootham.

 They understand that this Chathan is friendly to kids and is a very good friend.
 Therefore, the girl promises to keep Kuttichathan in her house for two reasons: one, her father drinks too much, so she wants Chathan, who is a very good magician, to make him come to his senses, as after her mother died, there is no one to control him; second, Chathan, despite being a small boy, also drinks a lot.
 He could drink and finish off all that her father drinks, thereby changing her father's attitude.

 At the same time, the cruel magician wants the Kuttichathan to lay his hands on a treasure.
 Even though the magician is the owner of the Kuttichathan, he is burnt and killed by the Chathan in the climax.
 Chathan then turns into a bat and flies away.